 You maybe have told yourself several times, “ I’ve got to start meditating!”
 It goes well for a few days, perhaps even a week.
-One day, you skip it because of an unpredictable schedule or excuses like deadlines, lack of time.
+One day, you skip it because of an unpredictable schedule or excuses like deadlines, or lack of time.
 Then again, and again.
 One day you just stop.

 Before you blame yourself as a “bad” meditator, please know that, simply because you have given it a try and done meditation, you are already ahead of most people.
 It’s okay if you get distracted.
 Just note what distracts you and let it go.
 The magic moments are those when your mind comes back.

 Meditation is about creating a practice.
 It’s training.
 And when you’re training, it’s okay to mess up.
 A training program for the mind works better if it’s part of your routine.
-Making meditation a habit and close the rings every day would be easier if you:
+Making meditation a habit and closing the rings every day would be easier if you:

 1. Start Small

 Start with one to three and then five minutes.
 Soon 10 or 15 minutes would be doable.

 2. Find A Time That Works